live627/remu/README.md

 `meanExpand: "+"` single character you want to represent the expand for ULs<br>
 `meanContract: "-"` single character you want to represent the contract for ULs<br>
 `meanRemoveAttrs: false` true to remove classes and IDs, false to keep them<br>
-`onePage: false` set to true for one page sites, the navigation will close back up on itself on click<br>
+`singlePage: false` set to true for single page sites, the navigation will close back up on itself on click<br>
 `meanDisplay: "block"` by default this is block, sometimes you may want to switch this to table or table-cell or inline-block etc. so now you can.<br>

 ## Changes from MeanMenu